choco-is-me/Catnip-Frontend/README.md

-# Space-Cat-App-Frontend-
+# Catnip-Frontend
-Frontend for Space Cat App using ReactNative for both Web View and  App View
+Frontend for Catnip App using ReactNative for both Web View and  App View